 Paralegals and legal assistants do a variety of tasks to support lawyers, such as legal research and preparing documents.
 Though most work for law firms, these jobs can be found at government agencies and corporate legal departments

-There is 12 percent projected job growth in this field.
+There is 10 percent projected job growth in this field through 2029.

 Median annual wage: $51,740

-Advanced technology and high-speed internet connections have created more opportunities for teachers and students to work together from afar.
+Advanced technology and high-speed internet connections have created opportunities for teachers and students to work together from afar.
+The Covid-19 pandemic prompted many schools and universities to switch temporarily to virtual classrooms.

 9. Social media specialist